The Perfect Everest Base Camp Packing List [2022]

 Trekking poles

-But I recommend you include them on your packing list for Everest Base Camp as they reduce the impact on your knees and make those steep sections more bearable.
+But I recommend you include them on your packing list for Everest Base Camp.
+They reduce the impact on your knees and make those steep sections more bearable.

-It’s important to get durable and lightweight poles.
+It’s important to get durable and lightweight poles like these.
 But again, you don’t need anything fancy.

-I used aluminium poles which are slightly heavier than carbon, but they were perfect and didn’t cost me an arm and a leg.
+I used aluminum poles which are slightly heavier than carbon, but they were perfect and didn’t cost me an arm and a leg.

 Packing Cubes